SasiMitraB/VorTeX/README.md

 - `src/dragDrop.js` — drag/drop zones, tab movement between panes
 - `src/dom.js` — DOM helpers (drop zones, PDF pointer toggles)
 - `src/utils.js` — language detection
+- `src/explorer.js` — folder picker and collapsible tree rendering

+## Explorer usage

+- On launch you'll be prompted to pick a folder (or use the “Open Folder” button in the toolbar).
+- The Explorer pane can be toggled with the “Explorer” button or the × in its header.
+- Click folders to expand/collapse; click files to open them in the active pane.

 ## Usage notes